-The CPMD also provides snow removal service throughout the community.
+The Castle Pines Metro District also provides snow removal services throughout the community.

 The time required to clear snow and ice from roads varies depending on the following conditions: